OpenZeppelin/defender-serverless/README.md

 sls install --url https://github.com/OpenZeppelin/defender-serverless/tree/main/template -n my-service
 ```

+Note: for the command above to work correctly you need access to this repo.

 Alternatively, you can install it directly into an existing project with:

 `yarn install defender-serverless`